meryemyarenkunerr/42-libft/README.md

 - `ft_lstclear` – Deletes nodes starting from a specified point in a list.
 - `ft_lstiter` – Applies a function to the content of each node in a list.
 - `ft_lstmap` – Creates a new list by applying a function to the content of each node in an existing list.

-## Usage
-The library you develop in this project can serve as the foundation for larger projects.
-Each function is designed to be reusable, testable, and integrable into other projects with ease.